starikcetin/Eflatun.SceneReference/README.md

 ## Creating Instances in Code

 You can create instances of `SceneReference` in code.
-To facilitate this, it exposes constructors and a factory method.
+To facilitate this, it exposes constructors and factory methods.

 ```cs
 // Empty (and subsequently invalid)